GormR/HW_for_AgOpenGPS/rooftop_unit/README.md

 - RS232 output option for sprayer (NMEA string output or speed pulse)
 - SPI connector for those who like to use an Ethernet shield
 - 3 LEDs, 2 key inputs
+- option for W5500 Ethernet board for UDP

 The PCB project was set up with the EDA program „EasyEDA“, which is freely usable.
 The Altium export has not been checked.